La belle juive: Examples

 Perhaps the most celebrated Jewish heroine was Rachel, in Jacques Halévy's grand opera La Juive (1835).
 Rachel falls in love with a Christian prince who disguises himself as a Jew to court her.
 When Rachel realizes the deception, she denounces him, damning herself.
 The cardinal promises her that she will be saved if she converts to Christianity.
 She refuses and is sent to her death in a cauldron of boiling water.

 Another popular belle juive is Rebecca from Sir Walter Scott's novel Ivanhoe.
 Rebecca falls in love with the title character, but they cannot be together because he is Christian.
 She does not act on her feelings but instead sacrifices herself for her love.
 She takes care of Ivanhoe throughout the novel and is even gracious enough to give his future wife a fond farewell with her departure, intending to live as the Jewish equivalent of a nun.

-Though virtually all of the literature about la belle juive is Western work, they can be about Eastern characters.
-A famous example of this archetype from the Eastern world is Sol Hachuel, also known as Soleika.
+Though virtually all of the literature about la belle juive is Western, the motif is also found in Eastern characters.
+A famous Eastern example of this archetype is Sol Hachuel, also known as Soleika.
 Sol, a Moroccan Jew, is accused by a Muslim neighbor of converting to Islam and then rejecting her newfound faith.
 Sol is sentenced to imprisonment, and then to death.
 The sultan tells her that she can be freed and rewarded with jewels and a husband if she converts, but she refuses.
 She is beheaded in the town square of Fez.
-Later she became a martyr for both Jews and Muslims alike.
+Later, she became a martyr for both Jews and Muslims alike.
 Many Spanish and French poets penned her story in a romantic style, styling Sol as the archetypal belle juive.

 One prominent example of the negatively portrayed belle juive is Salome.
 Originally a Biblical character, Salome is said to have danced seductively for King Herod, so that he would behead John the Baptist for her.
 She represents sexuality, foolishness, and danger.
 She has been the subject of many works of art, including Salome by Oscar Wilde and its opera adaptation by Richard Strauss, Salome.
 Both feature her dance for King Herod, called the Dance of the Seven Veils.